 You want to cancel your credit card.
 Before you pick up your scissors, know this: Canceling a credit card the right way involves more than simply snipping it in two.
 It requires you to follow specific steps to close the credit card account for good with the least damage to your credit score.

 Prior to closing any credit card account, you need to consider the possible effect on your credit score.
-And just because you cancel a credit card doesn’t mean that its payment information comes off your credit report right away.
+Just because you cancel a credit card doesn’t mean that its payment information comes off your credit report right away.

-In the case of open accounts, "positive credit data can stay on the credit report indefinitely," says Craig Watts, public affairs manager for FICO, the company that created the most widely used credit score, the FICO score.
+In the case of open accounts, positive credit data can stay on the credit report indefinitely.
 Closed accounts with zero balances and no associated negative information typically remain on a credit history for 10 years from the date they are reported closed.
 “This allows the positive information to remain longer than most negative information,” says Rod Griffin, director of public education with credit bureau Experian.

 That’s because bad marks on your credit report have an expiration date.
-"Negative data such as late payments and foreclosures need to come off the credit report after seven years, by federal law," Watts says.
+Under the Fair Credit Reporting Act, negative data such as late payments and foreclosures must come off the credit report after seven years.

 “The ratio is more important today than how much available credit you have,” Griffin says.
 From a lender’s standpoint, “a low balance-to-limit ratio is a strong indicator of good credit risk,” he says.
 To offset the closure of one account, for example, you can request a credit limit boost on another card in order to maintain the ratio.